MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/dataverse-plug-ins-errors.md

 You should consider the possible impact of these cascading operations on data operations in your plug-in.
 For more information, see [Table relationship behavior](/power-apps/maker/data-platform/create-edit-entity-relationships#table-relationship-behavior).

-Because these behaviors can be configured differently between environments, the behavior may be difficult to reproduce unless the environments are configured in the same way.
+Because these behaviors can be configured differently between environments, the behavior might be difficult to reproduce unless the environments are configured in the same way.

 #### Indexes on new tables